AlexsLemonade/2022-yi-workshops/docs/intro_r/setup.md

 ## Stopping/Starting RStudio sessions

-Click on a session in the list to return to it.
-If you have no sessions running, use the `+ New Session` button.

 You can stop your current R session with the orange circular on/off button in the upper right corner: